 Only build parameters that have been explicitly defined in a job’s configuration will be available by default at build time.
 Any other arbitrary parameters added to a build by plugins will not be available by default.
-As there are a number of plugins that rely on the behaviour in older Jenkins versions, upgrading to 1.651.2 or 2.3 means that certain build behaviours may be broken.
+As there are a number of plugins that rely on the behavior in older Jenkins versions, upgrading to 1.651.2 or 2.3 means that certain build behaviors may be broken.

-If a a plugin or a job has to trigger
+If a plugin or a job has to trigger

 jobA with a parameter

 jobA as a parametrized job with

 Param1 as parameter.

 Because various plugins were passing some hidden parameters to their jobs, SECURITY-170 will break them.
 The following solutions have been put in place as a temporary work-around to give the time to these plugins to be updated to propose a clean solution: